enesinan/nodee/README.md

 # studies
  --> node,</br>
      express,</br>
-     using nodemon for automatically re-start the server, using postman tools for the test the server, understand the json format,
+     using nodemon for automatically re-start the server,</br>
+     using postman tools for the test the server, understand the json format,
      separate the dev-dependencies from the dependencies when use different tools along the development process,